ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   That is, by specifying the value 2 for the "token_upload" parameter in the Access Token Request, C will ensure to receive the access token from the AS, even in case the AS successfully uploads the access token to the RS on behalf of C.

-  This is useful in transport profiles of ACE where C can re-upload the same Access Token to the RS by itself, e.g., in order to perform a key update like defined for the OSCORE profile {{RFC9203}}.
+  This is useful in profiles of ACE where C can re-upload the same Access Token to the RS by itself, e.g., in order to perform a key update like defined for the OSCORE profile {{RFC9203}}.

 ## DTLS Profile